Indigenous Australians: Education

 Closing the Gap has focused on improving education for Indigenous people, with some success.
 Attainment of Year 12 or equivalent for ages 20–24 has increased from 47.4% in 2006 to 65.3% in 2016.
 This has led to more Indigenous people undertaking higher or vocational education courses.
 According to the Closing the Gap report, Indigenous students in higher education award courses more than doubled in number over the decade from 2006 (9,329) to 2017 (19,237).

 However, most of the Closing the Gap targets for education are not on track.
 In general, the gaps have improved (such as in NAPLAN results) or not devolved (school attendance rate remaining stable for several years) have not met targets.
 Remoteness seems to be a factor; students in isolated or remote communities do not perform or attend as well as students in urban areas.
 The Closing the Gap Report 2019 reported that of the seven targets, only two – early childhood education and Year 12 attainment – had been met.
 Only Year 9 numeracy was on track in all states and territories, with variations among them.

-Various studies have measured the median IQ for Aboriginal Australians as being between 52 and 70, likely a significant factor in educational difficulties.

 The Aboriginal Centre for the Performing Arts was established as a training centre by the state and federal governments in 1997.

 Employment

 Compared to the national average, Indigenous people experience high unemployment and poverty rates.
 As of the 2018 Closing the Gap Report, the Indigenous employment rate had decreased from 48% to 46.6% between 2006 and 2016, while the non-Indigenous employment rate remained steady at around 72% (a 25.4% gap).
 The employment rate for Indigenous women, however, increased from 39% to 44.8% in the same period.

+The Racial Discrimination Act was introduced in 1975, and the Anti-Discrimination Act, in 1977.
+Legal action alone cannot prevent all forms of racism, however, these Acts were put into law to place checks on the system.

 A 2016 ABS report on labour force characteristics show low employment rates.
 An analysis of the figures suggested significant barriers to Indigenous people gaining employment, possibly including job location, employer discrimination, and lack of education and others.
 A big factor is education.
 Those with a degree had an employment probability of 85% (for males) and 74% (for females) for gaining employment, decreasing along with qualifications, so that those who have completed Year 9 and below have a 43% (male) and 32% (female) probability of gaining employment.
 Other factors, unlike education, are not covered by government policy, such as discrimination and unfair treatment.
 Employed Indigenous Australians were more likely to experience discrimination than those who are unemployed, and it has been found that the second most common source of unfair treatment (after members of the public) is at work or applying for work.
 There was also a significant lack of consultation with Indigenous peoples on the methods they think best to tackle issues like unemployment.